webix-hub/docs/data/tutorials/quick_start_details.md

 7 .
 At the last step we'll illustrate the usage of ids.
 In order to refer to a component the following structure should be used - **$$("id")**.<br>
-We will use the Tree method api/link/ui.tree_open.md to open the tree branches and the DataTable method api/ui.datatable_select.md to select the 1st item of the datatable.
+We will use the Tree method api/link/ui.tree_open.md to open the tree branches and the DataTable method api/ui.datatable_select.md to select the first item of the datatable.

 ~~~js
 webix.ui({